EnergyModelsX/EnergyModelsInvestments.jl/docs/src/how-to/use-emi.md

 As a consequence, when using `EnergyModelsInvestments`, you have to include the variable ``\texttt{cap\_capex}`` (if you used `prefix = :cap`) for all elements with investments to your objective function.

 An illustrative example is given in the function `EMB.objective(m, 𝒩, 𝒯, 𝒫, modeltype::AbstractInvestmentModel)` compared to the function `objective(m, 𝒩, 𝒯, 𝒫, modeltype::EnergyModel)` in `EnergyModelsBase`.

-!!! note
-    We plan to add the links to the functions once we have both updates registered.